Homological stability and densities of generalized configuration spaces: Some generalities on homological stability

 \subsection{Relation to homological stability}

 We will now turn to the link between the stabilization construction via colimit above and stable homology.
 The main result of this subsection, Proposition~\ref{prop:stable_homology_vs_stabilization}, states that the stabilization $\lbar{V}$ of an object $V\in \matheur{C}^{\multfil{m}}$ captures the stable homology of $V$ when $V$ has homological stability.
 To start, we need to make sense of what homological stability means.
-For that, we assume that $\matheur{C}$ is equipped with a $t$-structure such that taking infinite direct sums in $\matheur{C}$ is $t$-exact.
-The word cohomology will be with respect to this $t$-structure.\footnote{As before, for the applications of this paper, it suffices to consider the case where $\matheur{C} = \Vect$.
+For that, we will assume that $\matheur{C}$ is equipped with a $t$-structure.\footnote{As before, for the applications of this paper, it suffices to consider the case where $\matheur{C} = \Vect$.
 We choose to state the results in more generality since the proof is the same for $\Vect$ as for the more general case.
-The readers who prefer to think about $\Vect$ will not miss anything.}
+The readers who prefer to think about $\Vect$ will not miss anything.} The term cohomology will be with respect to this $t$-structure, i.e. for any object $V \in \matheur{C}$, ${}^t\Ho^0(V) = \tau_{\leq 0} \tau_{\geq 0} V$ and more generally, ${}^t\Ho^k(V) = {}^t\Ho^0(V[k])$.